 It is worth checking out what Spanish powers of attorney will give you.
-You'll find that normally a Power of Attorney for the purchase of property will include clauses allowing the attorney to open, close and operate bank accounts, set up direct debits, make payments for the account, arrange utility contracts, pay taxes, submit forms and send and receive notifications to and from different authorities, etc., all eminently practical of course, so don't be surprised at how broad the remit is, and don't forget your liability.
+You'll find that normally a Power of Attorney for buying a property in Spain will include clauses allowing the attorney to open, close and operate bank accounts, set up direct debits, make payments for the account, arrange utility contracts, pay taxes, submit forms and send and receive notifications to and from different authorities, etc., all eminently practical of course, so don't be surprised at how broad the remit is, and don't forget your liability.
 You are free to limit the scope of the Power of Attorney when you go before the Notary.

 Who Can Be My Attorney?

 Your attorney should be someone you trust.
 It can be a relative or a friend or a solicitor who you authorise to protect your legal interests.
 You can make the Power of Attorney as limited or as comprehensive as you want.
 If in doubt, your Spanish solicitor can advise about the extent of the power necessary for the transaction you wish to make.

 While the Power of Attorney does have wide-ranging powers, they are required to strictly adhere to the donor's instructions.
 They cannot act beyond the powers given to them by the Notary.
 They are also required to render accounts to you as the donor and pay you what you are owed.
 In the case of negligence by the attorney, they would have to pay the donor damages.